ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 ```

 #### Using Range Header
+Notation:
+    `Range: bytes=first-byte-spec - last-byte-spec`
+    For example : `Range: bytes=5-10`.
+Here 5 is first-byte-spec and 10 is last-byte-spec.

 Important Points:
- * Range header's unit will be bytes. `Range: bytes=x-y` where x and y are unsigned integers.
+ * Range header's unit will be bytes. first-byte-spec and last-byte-spec can be integral values only and last-byte-spec >= first-byte-spec MUST be True.
- * x and y are both inclusive as opposed to start / end where end was exclusive.
+ * first-byte-spec and last-byte-spec are both inclusive as opposed to start / end where end was exclusive.
- * Sub-sequences of a circular sequences across the origin must not be requested via the Range header, i.e y >= x will always be true.
+ * Sub-sequences of a circular sequences across the origin must not be requested via the Range header.
+Refer first point.
  * More information can be found [here](https://tools.ietf.org/html/rfc7233)
+ * **If last-byte-spec equals or more than size of sequence, server MUST replace the value of last-byte-spec with (size - 1).**

 ##### Case 1
 Circular or Non-circular Sequences
 Query parameters : NIL
 Checksum Algorithm : MD5 (or truncated SHA512 if supported by the server)
 `Accept : text/vnd.ga4gh.seq.v1.0.0+plain` (or any encoding supported by server)
-`Range: bytes=x-y` where x and y are integers
-**Conditions** : x <= y < size of sequence (if x is 0, y can not be size - 1)
+**Conditions** : first-byte-spec <= last-byte-spec < (size - 1) (if first-byte-spec is 0, last-byte-spec can not be (size - 1))
 **Description** : Sub sequence will be retrieved no matter the type (circular/non-circular).
-If x is not 0 and y is not size of sequence - 1, (i.e. complete sequence is not being queried) response should be a `206` otherwise `200` (case 2)
+If first-byte-spec is not 0 and last-byte-spec is not (size - 1) or more, (i.e. complete sequence is not being queried) response should be a `206` otherwise `200` ([case 2](#case-2-2))
+Size of sequence is 234055

 ```
 GET